How to Measure Brushless Motor and Propeller Efficiency

 Test Procedure for Static Tests

-For now, we will only cover static tests (we won’t talk about dynamic tests involving angular acceleration, estimating stall torque, etc…).
-Before starting your tests, we recommend:
+In this article we will only cover static tests (we won’t talk about dynamic tests involving angular acceleration, estimating stall torque, etc…).

 • Have a reasonable distance between the propeller and other objects, again, to avoid ground effects

 A simple but effective test consists of ramping up the throttle in small steps, and recording a sample after every step.
-Before taking the sample at each step, allow the system to stabilize for few seconds.
+Before taking the sample at each step, allow the system to stabilize for a few seconds.

 Further reading: Automated Propulsion Test Scripts for Your Drone